 Considered one of the 3 most beautiful gardens in Japan, the so-called Nihon Sanmeien, they are a must-see in the city of Kanashawa.
 It was built by the Maeda family during the Edo period, although it was opened to the public in 1871.

-See these wonderful gardens on these two links:
+See these wonderful gardens on these this link:

 Spring at home